Regional Class-Planned Pre-Reunion Events

 Class of 1986: Helen Formanes formanes@wharton.upenn.edu

-1981, 1976 and Wharton Graduate Emeritus Society: Helen Formanes formanes@wharton.upenn.edu
+Classes of 1981 and 1976 and Wharton Graduate Emeritus Society: Helen Formanes formanes@wharton.upenn.edu

-Suggested Planning and Marketing Timeline for your Pre-Reunion Event
+Suggested Planning and Marketing Timeline for Your Pre-Reunion Event

 Email template shared below

-2 weeks out: Email reminder to RSVP
+Two weeks out: Email reminder to RSVP

-1 week out: (Optional) reminder to RSVP
+One week out: (Optional) reminder to RSVP

 Email Template for Marketing Your Event

-This can be easily copied and pasted into an Outlook email or modified for use in an Eventbrite-based email
+This can be easily copied and pasted into an Outlook email or modified

 Subject: Celebrate with your WG’XX classmates in <CITY or REGION>!